monideep2255/personal_portfolio/docs/PRD.md

   - Drizzle ORM
   - TypeScript

-### Current Status
-The website is functional with all core features implemented:
-- ✅ Navigation and routing
-- ✅ Theme switching
-- ✅ Contact form with database storage
-- ✅ Responsive design
-- ✅ Project showcase
-- ✅ About page with skills

-### Future Enhancements
+### Future Considerations
-1. **Email Notifications** 🔄
-   - Set up email service for contact form notifications
+- Email Notifications: Set up email service for form submissions
-   - Configure email templates
-   - Add email delivery status tracking

-2. **Content Management**
-   - Add dynamic content management for projects
-   - Create admin interface for content updates

-3. **SEO Optimization**
-   - Add meta tags
-   - Implement sitemap
-   - Add OpenGraph tags for social sharing

-4. **Analytics**
-   - Integrate website analytics
-   - Add visitor tracking
-   - Create dashboard for metrics
+- Content Management System (CMS): Consider a headless CMS for better project/blog management
+- Website Analytics: Track visitor metrics and engagement with a dashboard

 ### Notes
 - The website is currently deployed on Replit
 - Database is provisioned and running
 - All core functionality is working as expected

-Last Updated: March 12, 2025
+Last Updated: March 19, 2025